-The term 'Tax Exempt Income' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Tax Exempt Income' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tax Exempt Status means that certain transactions or earnings in the form of income will not be taxed at either the local, state, or even federal, (or a happy combination of all three) level.
 As taxpayers earn their income or sell some of their assets to realize a gain before the end of a given tax year, then they create a tax liability for themselves with the government.
 Tax deductions should never be confused with tax exemptions, since these deductions only lower the residents’ tax liabilities.

 Tax exempt items are those which are entirely excluded from any forms of tax computations.
 Items which are tax exempt income might be reportable on the individuals’ (or otherwise business or not for profit organization entities’) tax returns only as information.
 It is important to note that these exempt items are not included in the tax calculations.